Should I Use a Debt Settlement Company Instead of Filing Bankruptcy?

 In these crazy economic times, television and other media are filled with commercials advertising for debt reduction by debt settlement companies.
 USE CAUTION in going this route.
-One frequent scenario with a debt settlement company is they have you stop paying all your unsecured debt, such as credit cards and signature loans.
+One frequent scenario with one of these companies is they have you stop paying all your unsecured debt, such as credit cards and signature loans.
 Instead, you pay the company for a number of months for their fee for future services.
 This will obviously cause your credit cards to go to a default rate if they are not there already.
 You may also be sued by your creditors.
 There is no guarantee that the debt settlement company will be able to settle your debts by reducing principal or interest.

 The Federal Trade Commission sets out the pros and cons of settling credit card debt, as well as what the debtor should expect in dealing with a debt settlement company.
 Extreme care should be taken before signing up for one of these programs.
 Read the fine print.
 Make sure they are reputable and understand how your monthly payment is going to be allocated and what fees you will be paying.